 Organizational behavior-modification programs apply many of the principles of operant conditioning.
 Working conditions are established so that appropriate reinforcement is linked to desired performance on the job.
 Types of rewards and schedules of reinforcement are manipulated to maximize motivation.
 The assumption is that when a clear contingency is established between performance and reinforcement, it leads to and maintains high levels of motivation to perform effectively.

 III.
 MOTIVATION OF ERMATAŞ EMPLOYEES

-3.1 Erma taş LTD.
+3.1 Ermataş LTD.

 Ermataş LTD was founded in 1983 in Nicosia-Cyprus.
-It has three shareholders and three directors.
+It has the december and three directors.

-The company has been engaged in importing, selling and distributing of building and construction materials for twenty years.
+The company has been engaged in importing.
+Some and construction materials for twenty years.